hengxuyu/high_probability_guarantees_for_random_reshuffling/README.md

 ## Run the Experiments

-1. Clone the repository and navigate to the `rr_vs_sgd` directory:
+1. Run the experiments verifying Lipschitz conditions for RR using the following command:
     ```sh
+    python verify_rr_conditions.py
+    ```

+2. Navigate to the `rr_vs_sgd` directory:
+    ```sh
     cd rr_vs_sgd
     ```

-2. Set the desired hyperparameters in the [config.yaml](rr_vs_sgd/config.yaml) file.
+3. Set the desired hyperparameters in the [config.yaml](rr_vs_sgd/config.yaml) file.

-3. Run the experiments comparing RR against SGD using the provided shell script:
+4. Run the experiments comparing RR against SGD using the provided shell script:
     ```sh
     ./run.sh
-    ```

-4. Run the experiments verifying Lipschitz conditions for RR using the following command:
-    ```sh
-    python verify_rr_conditions.py
     ```

 ## Plotting Results